JakBul/Premier-League-Quiz/README.md

 I used Google Dev Tools for testing the website and its layout.
 This allowed me to check the responsiveness of the site and quickly debug any issues that I came across.

 Here is an example of a bug in the image on the Main Page.
-When the website was deployed on GitHub Pages, I immediately found the mistake in the console where browser somehow could not find the right path to the image.
+When the website was deployed on GitHub Pages, I immediately found a mistake in the console where the browser somehow could not find the right path to the image.
 ![screenshot](assets/documentation/main_image_bug1.png)

 Before, I had downloaded the image and left it in my assets file of images.
-Apparently, it had not been working properly.
+It had not been working properly.
 To fix that, I decided to use the link of the same image from a website and change the CSS code.
 ![screenshot](assets/documentation/main_image_bug2.png)

 In addition to the testing that I conducted, I got my tutor to test the website and provide feedback on anything he felt didn't work or look right, this enabled me to debug any issues that I might not have otherwise found.